effectivecore/core/docs/security.md

   call a URL with invalid characters will be processed correctly.
 - The data of the GET/POST request is checked for the correspondence of the dimensions of the arrays and their indices.
-- URL query arguments (http://domain/path?QUERY) are filtered.
+- URL query arguments (`http://domain/path?QUERY`) are filtered.
-- The basic module CAPTCHA minimizes the possibility of brute-force email address and password in the authentication form "form_login", brute-force email and/or username in the new user registration form "form_registration", brute-force email address in the access recovery form "form_recovery" and registration of spam robots in the new user registration form "form_registration".
+- The basic module CAPTCHA minimizes the possibility of brute-force email address and password in the authentication form `form_login`, brute-force email and/or username in the new user registration form `form_registration`, brute-force email address in the access recovery form `form_recovery` and registration of spam robots in the new user registration form `form_registration`.
 - Input filtering prevents malicious code (JavaScript) from entering to the system.
 - Output filtering prevents malicious code (JavaScript) from being displayed.
 - Image filtering eliminates the possibility of displaying images with malicious